 • 2019 June 27:- Fisher-Price Inclined Sleeper, Ultra-Lite Day & Night Play Yards, Fisher price rock and play sleeper

-• A lot of Inclined sleepers and rock and play sleeper recall from Fisher-Price Bassinets and other inclined sleepers were recalled due to the higher risk of suffocation.
+• Many Inclined sleepers and rock and play sleepers recalled from Fisher-Price Bassinets and other inclined sleepers were recalled due to the higher risk of suffocation.
 You should monitor your baby closely and transfer them to a firm, flat surface.

 • 2019 May 15:- Arm’s Reach bassinet and co-sleeper Bassinets and crib